carlotatrx/dataprep/readme.md

 ### Milan

 We already had temperature from `PALAEO-RA_IMPROVE_Milan_17630101-18621231_ta`, which is the same as the third column of the raw file, and now I add pressure.

+`🔴 To ask for: `The pressure is from from Stefan's `1807raw_andmore/Final_Series_Improve/milan/`.
+No details about station location or data collection.
+Same as temperature (available from Peter)?

 ### Padova